cwest/caseywest.com/_posts/2015-05-10-durable-communication.md

 # Why do I care?

 I currently lead three teams in a distributed engineering organization.
 One is entirely based in California, another entirely in Pennsylvania, and the third is split between those locations.
-If I'm going to be successful it's critical to me, and to my teams, that we get communication right.
+If I'm going to be successful as a leader it's critical that we that we get communication right.
 I admit to being a change agent and this is one of the ways I've changed the engineering organization.
 This essay describes how my teams communicate.

 # Effective Communication Saves Time

-Communication is more deliberate, it's more intentional, when you're remote and communicating effectively.
-In a distributed team where pockets of people are co-located it's easy to unintentionally make decisions and share facts.
+Communication is more deliberate and intentional when you're remote and communicating effectively.
+In a distributed team where pockets of people are co-located it's easy to unintentionally make decisions and share facts only with team members who are in the same physical location.
 It happens in the kitchen or at lunch.
 When communicating with someone far away from you, physically, you have to choose to share.
 It's not an accident.

 If you want to succeed at remote work it requires deliberate changes to the way your team communicates.
 It's a conscious choice to alter behaviors and culture to better suit a distributed group of people.